Religion in ancient Rome: Religion and the military

 Military success was achieved through a combination of personal and collective virtus (roughly, "manly virtue") and the divine will: lack of virtus, civic or private negligence in religio and the growth of superstitio provoked divine wrath and led to military disaster.
-Military success was the touchstone of a special relationship with the gods, and to Jupiter Capitolinus in particular; triumphal generals were dressed as Jupiter, and laid their victor's laurels at his feet.Beard et al., Vol. 1, 44, 59–60, 143.
+Military success was the touchstone of a special relationship with the gods, and to Jupiter Capitolinus in particular; triumphal generals were dressed as Jupiter, and laid their victor's laurels at his feet.

 Roman commanders offered vows to be fulfilled after success in battle or siege; and further vows to expiate their failures.
 Camillus promised Veii's goddess Juno a temple in Rome as incentive for her desertion (evocatio), conquered the city in her name, brought her cult statue to Rome "with miraculous ease" and dedicated a temple to her on the Aventine Hill.

 Roman camps followed a standard pattern for defense and religious ritual; in effect they were Rome in miniature.
 The commander's headquarters stood at the centre; he took the auspices on a dais in front.
 A small building behind housed the legionary standards, the divine images used in religious rites and in the Imperial era, the image of the ruling emperor.
 In one camp, this shrine is even called Capitolium.
 The most important camp-offering appears to have been the suovetaurilia performed before a major, set battle.
 A ram, a boar and a bull were ritually garlanded, led around the outer perimeter of the camp (a lustratio exercitus) and in through a gate, then sacrificed: Trajan's column shows three such events from his Dacian wars.
 The perimeter procession and sacrifice suggest the entire camp as a divine templum; all within are purified and protected.

 Each camp had its own religious personnel; standard bearers, priestly officers and their assistants, including a haruspex, and housekeepers of shrines and images.
 A senior magistrate-commander (sometimes even a consul) headed it, his chain of subordinates ran it and a ferocious system of training and discipline ensured that every citizen-soldier knew his duty.
 As in Rome, whatever gods he served in his own time seem to have been his own business; legionary forts and vici included shrines to household gods, personal deities and deities otherwise unknown.